 If you want to know when two elements overlap or collide with each other, then this may be of use to you.
 This option doesn’t require any plugins which I feel is the better option.

 Below is a very simple way to detect collision between DOM elements.
-This can be coupled with a window resize function $( window ).resize(function(){});
+This can be coupled with a window resize function $( window ).resize(function(){}); to allow for continuous detection.

 CSS